home-assistant/home-assistant.io/source/_integrations/emoncms.markdown

   default: W
   type: string
 use_emoncms_unit:
   description: Causes integration to use the unit of measurement specified in the Emoncms Feed API payload.
 If no unit is set by Emoncms, no unit will be added to the sensor.
-A unit set in `unit_of_measurement` is ignored when this is `True`.
+A unit set in `unit_of_measurement` is ignored when this is `true`.
   required: false
   default: false
   type: boolean